NYPL-Simplified/web-reader/src/HtmlReader/architecture.md

 1. `useLocationQuery`: We now keep a copy of `state.location` sync'd to the `?location` query param in the URL.
 This allws users to share or save links to specific locations.
 So we use an effect to update the query whenever `state.location` changes.
 1. `useWindowResize`: When the window resizes, we need to re-scroll the user to the location they are meant to be on.
 Thus we need to move backwards to the `NavigatingState`.
 1. `useIframeLinkClick`: Uses `React.useEffect` to add a event listener for a "message" event, which is sent from the iframe upon internal link clicks.
 We then dispatch a `GO_TO_HREF` with the clicked value.

+## Decisions

+- Store all state in `useReducer`.
+- Use the `webpubManifestUrl` as the base url when constructing urls from relative urls.
+If we get a webpub manifest with relative urls, we must assume they are relative to the webpub manifest url itself.
+We always resolve urls to full URL objects instead of leaving them as possible relative strings.
+- Don't put any logic into navigator handlers.
+All state updating logic should go in the reducer.
+The navigator API should just dispatch plain actions.
+- Try to use actions that describe what happened instead of describing the state transition you would like.
+For example, steer away from `SET_xx` actions, unless they are necessary.
+-